Easily turn a beer or liquor bottle into a soap dispenser! These DIY soap dispensers are perfect if you’re looking for a

-I don’t like Jack Daniels in the least (my brother and uncle drink it, so we usually have some in the house), but I’ve always liked the shape of the bottle.
-The square shape is just so different than the typical liquor bottle.
+I actually don’t like Jack Daniels in the least (my brother and uncle drink it, so we usually have some in the house), but I’ve always liked the shape of the bottle.
+The square shape is just so different than a typical liquor bottle.

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.

-You have to use a bottle with a screw top rather than just a cork/pop top so that the soap dispenser can screw in and stay put.
+- Bottles: Use liquor bottles with a screw top rather than just a cork/pop top so the soap dispenser pump can screw in and stay put.
+Otherwise you’ll have to involve a drill and this project becomes a little more complicated.
+We’re all about thee easy DIYs around here.